TSuXinH/Necoda/README.md

 ### Training

 For the dataset with a spatial shape of 512x512 and temporal shape of 6000, the following command can be used for standard training setup.
 This will generate quant.pth that can be further compressed via well-developed compression techniques like 7z.
+The detailed meaning of each argument can be found in the training script

 To speed up training, `traing_3stage.py` can be used to enable hierarchical training strategy.
 ```